 The Netherlands is a beautiful country.
 It’s full of tulips, bikes, canals– all the things you probably picture when someone mentions the Netherlands!
 But the Netherlands is also full of medieval castles, stunning parks, charming streets, cool eateries, funky bars, and so much more!

 Hi my lovelies.
-My name is Cait and I have been au pairing for 3 months now.
+My name is Cait and I have been au pairing in the Netherlands for 3 months now.
 I write this with the happiest heart because who knew that I would fall in love with the Netherlands after only being here for 12 weeks.
 I would absolutely love to share with you some of the cutest spots I have found so far and hope you can also explore the magic that each of these place’s hold.
 Just to make it easier for you to understand, in each area I provide three different options to cater towards the mood you’re in, your budget, and what kind of things you enjoy doing.

 1: Den Haag